 Communicating all of this evolution to an AI-based computer system, however, is no simple task.
 Once effectively implemented, however, this technology can provide massive benefits to casino surveillance systems and theft prevention processes.

-Our facial recognition systems have been crafted over years of development to process hundreds of images and videos of players and customers entering and exiting the gaming floor simultaneously.
+Our facial matching systems have been crafted over years of development to process hundreds of images and videos of players and customers entering and exiting the gaming floor simultaneously.

-Once the presence of human faces has been detected, intelligent facial detection technology will then move on to the next step in the facial recognition process: facial capture.
+Once the presence of human faces has been detected, intelligent facial detection technology will then move on to the next step in the facial matching process: facial capture.

 Once an AI-based surveillance technology has successfully identified human faces within a collection of images or videos, the next step takes the process into the important realm of interpretation and categorization through technology often referred to as “facial capture.”

-Facial Capture is a critical step in the facial recognition process, and bridges the gap between “identifying faces in a crowd” and “providing actionable insights from that biometric data.”
+Facial Capture is a critical step in the facial matching process, and bridges the gap between “identifying faces in a crowd” and “providing actionable insights from that biometric data.”

 Quite literally, facial capture transforms analog data (an individual’s physical facial structure and features) into digital information (data) specific to that person.
 This allows the AI system to quickly associate a given individual’s presence with their collected biometric data.

 This is an important technology for helping a computer system digest, understand, and interpret the biological information our human minds process every day.
-Using facial capture technology, an AI surveillance system is able to gather biometric data to provide the third important feature of facial recognition technology: facial match.
+Using facial capture technology, an AI surveillance system is able to gather biometric data to provide the third important feature of this technology: facial match.

 While an advanced facial detection may be able to discern human faces in images and videos, and advanced facial capture is able to transform that biometric data into digital data, there still exists a gap between “gathering” that information and “associating” that information with an individual player’s biometric profile.